In the context of describing data numerically using a graphing ca... | Study Prep in Pearson+

 Struggling with Statistics?Join thousands of students who trust us to help them ace their exams!Watch the first video

-In the context of describing data numerically using a graphing calculator, what is the correct term for a pattern of variation that is noted in a given data set?
+In the context of describing data numerically using a graphing calculator, the process of extracting portions of a data set that are relevant to the analysis is called:

 Watch next